ogkloo/494networkingproject/packet.md

 The server should deliver the message to only the specified user.
 This message type respects the ephemeral field.

+## 5 / Get messages
+Get all messages from the last time the user checked.
+If the text field includes a string of the form "Tue May 08 15:14:45 +0800 2012", it should be interpreted as the time to get messages from.
+This allows a user to request the history of a channel, even if they just joined, which facilitates usage across multiple devices.

 ## 12 / List channels
 Lists all public channels on the server.
 Should not list ephemeral channels (see message type 3).
 This response may be very large.